-- Take the motorcycle off the front lifting gear. (p.
+- Take the motorcycle off the front lifting gear. ( p.
 119) - Remove the rear of the motorcycle from the lifting gear. (□ p.
 116)

-- Perform checks and maintenance measures when preparing for use. (
+- Perform checks and maintenance measures when preparing for use.
+(IP p.
+92) - Take a test ride.

-p.
-92)

-- Take a test ride.

-Faults Possible cause Action Engine does not crank when the electric starter button is Operating error Carry out the start procedure. p.
-93) pressed 12-V battery discharged Charge the 12-V battery. ◄ (♠ p.
-173) Fuse 1, 3, 4, or 7 is blown Change the fuses of individual power consumers. (p.
+Faults Possible cause Action The engine does not turn when Operating error - Carry out start procedure. (🕮 p.
+93) the start button is pressed 12-V battery discharged Charge the 12-V battery. ◄ (♣ p.
+173) Fuse 1, 3, 4, or 7 is blown - Change the fuses of individual power consumers. ( p.
 179) No ground connection present Check the ground connection.
 Engine turns only if the clutch lever is drawn The vehicle is in gear Shift the transmission to neutral position.
 The vehicle is in gear and the side stand is folded out Shift the transmission to neutral position.
-Engine turns but does not start Operating error Carry out the start procedure.(p.
-93) Error in the electronic fuel injection Read out the fault memory using the KTM diagnostics tool.
-Engine has too little power Air filter is very dirty Change the air filter.
+Engine turns but does not start Operating error - Carry out start procedure. (🕮 p.
+93) Malfunction in the electronic fuel injection Read out the fault memory using the KTM diagnostics tool. &lt; Engine has too little power Air filter is very dirty - Change the air filter.
 Fuel filter is very dirty Check the fuel pressure.
-Error in the electronic fuel injection Read out the fault memory using the KTM diagnostics tool.
-Engine overheats Too little coolant in cooling sys- Check the cooling system for leakage. tem Check the coolant level. ( Radiator fins very dirty Clean the radiator fins.
+Malfunction in the electronic fuel injection Read out the fault memory using the KTM diagnostics tool. &lt; Engine overheats Too little coolant in cooling sys- Check the cooling system for leakage. tem Check the coolant level. ( Radiator fins very dirty Clean the radiator fins.